DrMattG/TechBk1/content/ExperimentalDesign.FullDraft.md

 phase.
 Power analyses estimate can estimate the minimum required sample size for a study based on two parameters: 1) the desired or expected magnitude of the difference between treatment groups, and 2) the expected variance between units within treatment group.
+See
-See Steidl & Thomas (2001) for a detailed description of power analyses.
+\[@doi:10.7326/0003-4819-99-2-269\] for a detailed description of power analyses.
 The question, then, is how to estimate the expected variance and difference between treatment groups before collecting any data.
 Researchers can use estimates derived from published literature in a similar study system with the same or similar species.
 For example, researchers designing a study on the effects of predator removal on the survival of northern bobwhites in Iowa may be able to estimate the minimum number of radiotransmitters to deploy based on published estimates of the variance and survival of bobwhites in high-predator and low-predator habitats from Georgia.
 If time and funds are sufficient, researchers could also perform a small-scale test of the methods and data-collection procedures before the main study.
 These pilot studies are valuable for power analyses, as they collect preliminary data on the group means and variance that are likely to be observed in the main study.
 In addition to informing prospective power analyses, pilot studies also allow researchers to assess the feasibility of the study design and identify previously-overlooked methodological issues before the main study commences.

     **Comment: I tried to keep the discussion of the power analyses simple here so I omitted discussing type I and II error rates (since those are set by the researcher in the design phase).
 I could bring them up, but would require a much more in-depth discussion.
 Are error rates brought up anywhere else?
 Also, I could add a section discussing how retrospective power analyses are not really valid, though this would require discussion of power.**